-Almost 25 years after the end of the communist era, the media landscape in Bulgaria has a bad reputation again.
+More than 30 years after the end of the communist era, the media landscape in Bulgaria has a bad reputation again.
 Monopolisation in the newspaper sector, insufficient or inefficient legal rules and a self-regulation system only in theory, all give rise to criticism.
 A lack of economic transparency, self-censorship and lack of objectivity are often mentioned both by media experts and journalists.
-Foreign ambassadors have repeatedly expressed their concern, and the exploitation of the print media for political purposes was the subject of Western media reports.
-The shortcomings in the media sector have resulted in the country slipping down to 100th place of 180 states in the latest press freedom ranking by "Reporters Without Borders" – the worst result in the EU.
-Eight years ago, right before joining the EU, the country still ranked 35th.
-In a representative opinion survey of the KAS Media Program in December 2013, only one in seven Bulgarians states they believe in the independence of the media.
+Foreign ambassadors have repeatedly expressed their concern, and the exploitation of the print media for political purposes has been the subject of Western media reports.
+The shortcomings in the media sector have resulted in the country slipping down to 111th place of 180 states in the latest press freedom ranking by "Reporters Without Borders" – the worst result in the EU.
+Right before joining the EU, the country still ranked 35th.
+In a representative opinion survey of the KAS Media Programme in December 2018, only one in ten Bulgarians states they believe in the independence of the media.
 Quality coverage is considered to be rare.

-In the increasing competition with the Internet the print media must now put the emphasis consistently on higher quality to remain relevant for broader sections of the population.
-If the publishers are already under pressure in traditionally strong European print markets as in Germany, this applies all the more for smaller countries like Bulgaria in a period of transformation and modernization.
+In the increasing competition with the internet the print media must now put the emphasis consistently on higher quality to remain relevant for broader sections of the population.
+According to the latest KAS representative survey, only eight percent of Bulgarians cite the press as their most trusted media type.
+In comparison, television is assessed as being the most trustworthy medium by 60 percent of the population.
+If the publishers are already under pressure in traditionally strong European print markets as in Germany, this applies all the more for countries like Bulgaria in a period of transformation.
 It remains to be seen whether a substantial majority of media proprietors and managers will meet this economic challenge and orient itself more strongly to international professional standards.
 Moreover, a more intensive dialogue between the different players in the media sphere – politicians, media owners, and journalists – will be necessary in order to achieve balanced media legislation reforms and a better self-regulation.